 - It is more fun to pick apples from trees than a bag at the supermarket 🙂

-- It’s a family fun experience that gets everyone out of the house and away from their electronics
+- It’s a fun family experience that gets everyone out of the house and away from their electronics (This is VERY true)

 With so many orchards in several counties in the Hudson Valley Region, finding the perfect one for your family may take some trial and error.

-The County and Orchard you ultimately choose depends on your preferences.
+The Orchard you ultimately choose depends on your personal preferences.

 Tips Before you go on your Apple Picking Trip:

 - Since rain, the day before or the day of your trip can cause a muddy and unpleasant experience, it is always a good idea to check the weather, at the orchards, up until the day of your outing.
 In order to have a successful Apple Picking season, a Back-up rain date is always a good idea.

 - We like to use the Accuweather App on our phone.